-The tides of student loans are rising, and have been for some time.
 Student loan debt is at an all-time high, with more students graduating with debt than ever before.
 Consider this: Almost 44 million borrowers have federal student loan debt and they owe, on average, $37,338.
 As recent graduates begin their careers, it can be overwhelming to figure out how to make monthly student loan payments.

-Ignoring your payments may seem like the easy way out, but student loan default can have extreme consequences.
-If you’re struggling with student loan payments, have already missed a few, or are already in default, know that there are ways to recover.
+Ignoring your payments may seem like an easy way out, but student loan default can have extreme consequences.
+If you’re struggling with student loan payments or are already in default, there are ways to recover.
 For instance, you could consolidate defaulted student loans.
 Refinancing defaulted student loans may also be an option.
 This guide will help you figure out your best option.

 What Is Student Loan Default?

-If your student loan is in default it means you have failed to make payments on your student loans for several months in a row.
+If your student loan is in default, it means you have failed to make payments on your student loans for several months in a row.
 However, there are a few steps that occur before defaulting on student loans.

 How Common Is Defaulting on Student Loans?